-I don’t have the power or authority to do that — but with 30 years in the public sector and two political science/public policy degrees, I do have the ability to try the answer the core question in a quantitative fashion: if one state was to receive a permanent (or at least long term) appointment as “First in Nation” in the Presidential election process, which state should it be?
+I don’t have the power or authority to do that — but after a long career in the public sector and two political science/public policy degrees, I do have the ability and experience to try the answer the core question in a quantitative fashion: if one state was to receive a permanent (or at least long term) appointment as “First in Nation” in the Presidential election process, which state should it be?

-In the spreadsheet, I identified a set of metrics on a state by state basis, normalized them on a logarithmic scale, then scored states on their variance from national norms.
+Within the big spreadsheet, I identified a set of metrics on a state by state basis, normalized them, then scored states on their variance from national norms.
 For each metric, I used the most current, defensible data sets available; the oldest data deployed are from 2010, with most being more current.
 The closer a state falls to the national norm in each metric, the higher its awarded score is in that particular category.
 The further a state falls (high or low) from the national norm, the lower its score in that category.

 If a single state was smack in the middle of each and every category, then that state could legitimately make a claim that it “looked like America.”
-I would then support that state’s right to the special role as Evaluator General for Presidential Elections, since its people were truly as representative of the nation as a whole as any state could be.
-Even if that State was Iowa.
+I would then support that state’s right to the special role as Evaluator General for Presidential Elections, since its people were as reasonably representative of the nation as a whole as any state could be.

 I tried to use metrics that capture the way regular Americans think about themselves and their communities.
 What color are we?
 What language do we speak?
 How old are we?
 How educated?
 How rich?
 Where do we worship?
 Are we military?
 Are we healthy?